How Long Do You Have to File a Claim for a Truck Accident in NJ?

 • Notify your insurance company.
 Report the accident to your insurance company promptly.
 But be cautious about providing detailed statements without legal advice.

 • Consult an attorney.
-Contact an experienced truck accident attorney (such as Rosengard Law Group) who can guide you through the legal process, help gather evidence, and ensure all deadlines are met.
+Contact an experienced truck accident attorney who can guide you through the legal process, help gather evidence, and ensure all deadlines are met.

 The Clock Is Ticking.
 Call a New Jersey Truck Accident Lawyer.